KTM 950 Adventure: History

 Development and management departments of KTM put designers and model-makers together to establish a concept vehicle.
-The prototype's design was completed by Kiska, design partner of KTM, and presented at Munich Motorcycle show in 2000.
+The prototype's design was completed by KISKA GmbH, design partner of KTM, and presented at Munich Motorcycle show in 2000.

 After the critical votes, KTM CEO Stefan Pierer rejected the first draft of the Adventure except for a few details, chassis, and engine.

 KTM's designers were innovative in defining their design, using strained and broken lines with an angular fairing.
 For valuable real-world experience, the engineering team asked rally pilot Fabrizio Meoni to assist.

 Early-2001, engineers fabricated a frame house with ratings defined by Meoni.
 February 2001, he initiated a series of real-world evaluations in Tunisia.

 Later that year, Fabrizio Meoni won Rallye des Pharaons 2001 following superior victory on the Dakar in 2002, confirming the 950 Adventure was ready to market.

 The 950 Adventure was formally presented in at the 2003 Intermot Motorcycle show.
 Production of the LC8 began in February 2003.

 2006, KTM stopped producing 950 Adventure.
 The successor was KTM 990 Adventure with slightly different displacement and fuel injectors instead of carburetors.